dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    analysis; this makes it much easier to (for example) compare the fibre per calorie in different vegetables or the calories per serve of different dessert.

+   Recipes can also be "flagged" to mark them as untested, tested and working, requiring further improvement, outdated, etc.

 Repurposing Recursive Recipes
    As recipes can include other recipes, this can be used for other